 | You need one device type per adapter | Vendor NMS platforms (cnMaestro, Junos Space) manage all of a vendor's devices through one API. |

-| Carrier and ISP are always separate | Some companies do both (Jio = carrier + ISP, TrAC = ISP + MVNO). |
+| Carrier and ISP are always separate | Some companies do both (Jio is carrier + ISP, many regional fibre operators add an MVNO line on a host carrier). |

 | An MVNO needs routers and RADIUS | No. The carrier handles radio/auth.
 MVNO only needs SIM lifecycle, CDR processing, and billing. |